-Praised by The New York Times for their "beautifully understated playing," pianists Stephanie Ho and Saar Ahuvia regularly collaborate as DUO STEPHANIE & SAAR in performances of both two-piano and four-hand repertoire, spanning the centuries from the Baroque era to the music of our own time.
+Pianists Stephanie Ho and Saar Ahuvia regularly collaborate as DUO STEPHANIE & SAAR in dazzling performances of both two-piano and four-hand repertoire, spanning the centuries from the Baroque era to the music of our own time.

-DUO Stephanie & Saar are the artistic directors of “Makrokosmos Project,” a new music festival in Portland, dedicated to American music and performances by Oregon-based performers and composers.
-The 2015 inaugural festival featured standing-room performances of George Crumb’s Makrokosmos I & II as well music by Kenji Bunch and David Crumb.
+DUO Stephanie and Saar are the artistic directors of “Makrokosmos Project,” a music festival in Portland, Oregon dedicated to contemporary American music and performances by Oregon-based performers and composers.
+The 2015 festival featured standing-room performances of George Crumb’s Makrokosmos I & II and music by Kenji Bunch and David Crumb.
 Oregon Arts Watch stated, “It was one of 2015's peak Oregon musical moments.”
 Most recently, the 2019 festival was highlighted by the complete piano music of Toru Takemitsu and scores by John Luther Adams, Julia Wolfe and Gabriela Lena Frank.
 2020's on-line festival, “Compassion,” included music by Caroline Shaw, Meredith Monk, Martin Bejerano and Michael Johanson and was dedicated to the victims of COVID-19.

 Concerto #2 in C for 2 Pianos & Strings, BWV 1061

 Concerto for 2 Pianos & Orchestra, H. 292

 Concerto #10 in E-flat for 2 Pianos & Orchestra, K. 365

 Concerto for 2 Pianos, Four Hands & Chamber Orchestra

 Beethoven/Ulrich/Wittmann: String Quartet #13 in B-flat, Op.
 130

 Transcriptions for Piano Four Hands by György Kurták, Franz Xaver Gleichauf and Max Reger